CP1401/Practicals/prac_05/checkpoint_02.md

 # Coding Checkpoint 2

-**This checkpoint IS an assessed practical, but is also a collection of practice exercises for self-evaluation based on things you should know by now (nothing new).**
+**This checkpoint is not an assessed practical, but is a collection of practice exercises for self-evaluation based on things you should know by now (nothing new).**
 You DO need to submit your (own) work, even though solutions are provided.

 Solutions for these checkpoint questions are (will be) provided as